Is it possible to take a cat camping?

 Be Prepared for Dog or Wildlife Encounters

-As a cat owner, it is your duty to be prepared for the possibility of encountering a dog or other animal that may not be safe.
-Never leave your cat alone while camping, and don’t take them on busy streets by themselves.
+As a cat owner, you must be prepared for the possibility of encountering a dog or other animal that may not be safe.
+Never leave your cat alone while camping; don’t take them alone on busy streets.

 Camping is a great way to enrich your cat’s life!